 SportsMets Colon's eight shutout innings, HRs by Conforto and Granderson lift Mets Michael Conforto #30 of the New York Mets celebrates his fifth-inning home run against the Philadelphia Phillies at Citi Field on Monday, Aug.
 31, 2015.
 Photo Credit: Jim McIsaac By MARC CARIG email@example.com August 31, 2015 11:06 PM Print Share fbShare Tweet gShare Email The Mets wrapped up one of the most remarkable months in franchise history Monday night, beating the Phillies, 3-1, in a victory that encapsulated their remarkable transformation.
 The calm of a scoreless game was broken in the fifth, when Michael Conforto bashed a solo shot ahead of Curtis Granderson, whose two-run homer capped a three-run outburst.
 Bartolo Colon tossed eight scoreless innings ahead of closer Jeurys Familia, who survived trouble in the ninth to record his 36th save.
 With that, the Mets did something they hadn't since they last won the National League pennant.
 The team's 20 wins in August were the most for any month in franchise history since 2000.
 "We made some moves that brought some energy, brought some enthusiasm to this team in the clubhouse on the field," manager Terry Collins said, "and I think it's spread."
 Indeed, the Mets began the month nipping at the heels of the Nationals, trailing by a game and desperate to prove that they could make a serious run at their first postseason berth since 2006.
 But the Mets began the final night of August 5 1/2 games clear of the Nationals, who find themselves chasing a team that has been re-energized by a flurry of moves before the July 31 trade deadline.
 "Everybody took a deep breath," Collins said.
 "The pressure was gone."
 Within the last month, the Mets welcomed back David Wright and Travis d'Arnaud.
 Yoenis Cespedes, Juan Uribe and Kelly Johnson arrived before the deadline, along with Conforto.
 The results have been season-altering.
 The Mets finished 20-8 in August, leading the National League with 45 homers, a team record for any month.
 They scored 168 runs, also the most in the NL in the last month.
 Of those runs, 43 percent came via the homer, which loomed large against the Phillies.
 Conforto continued what has been an impressive first five weeks in the big leagues, going the opposite way for a solo shot that just cleared the fence over the 370-foot marker in left-center.
 The prospect's presence has only underscored just how often things have gone right for the Mets recently.
 Before his promotion about a week ahead of the July 31 trade deadline, the Mets attempted to make a trade for veteran outfielder Gerardo Parra.
 Only when the Brewers balked at the return -- pitching prospect Casey Meisner -- did the Mets call up the 22-year-old Conforto.
 "That's all I wanted to do, to come up here and be a part of it," said Conforto, who hit his fourth homer.
 Meanwhile, Granderson has continued what has been a solid bounce-back season in his second year with the Mets.
 He capitalized in the fifth when Colon delivered a two-out single -- his seventh hit of the year -- to extend the inning.
 Granderson bashed Jerad Eickhoff's pitch over the Mets' bullpen in right-centerfield.
 The Mets (73-58) moved to 15 games over .500 as they enter the homestretch.
 They face a final month filled with the most meaningful games they've played since 2008, when they endured a painful collapse.
 Perhaps most importantly, the Mets enter September as the team to beat in the NL East.
 With the finish line inching into view, and the spotlight growing brighter, the Mets have yet to look back.
 "You look at our puzzle," said Granderson, "and now it's a little more complete."
 By MARC CARIG firstname.lastname@example.org Marc Carig covered the Mets for Newsday from 2012 through 2017.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.